Lyrenhex/Verum-Server/README.md

 **Be warned that these instructions are pretty much guaranteed to wipe all user data!
 Make sure to back up Node data before doing this.**

+The data warnings only technically apply if Git is tracking your conf.json and users.json files...
+Which is probably isn't.
+Still, be careful!

 1. Back up all (if any) Node Data:
   - conf.json
   - users.json